 The exchange opportunity between the West African Coastal Observation Mission (WACOM) hosted in CSE (Dakar, Senegal) and the GEF Project on Côte d’Ivoire Coastal area Environmental Management Information System (EMIS) aimed to strengthen the capacity of the EMIS project team in charge of the management of the Geoportal through experiences sharing with respect to coastal data and information management, and foster Integrated Coastal zone Management (ICM) data and information sharing between Côte d’Ivoire (through the Geoportal) and the WACOM.

 Creating a trilateral cooperation between Cuba, Mexico and the USA 28 November 2017

 This twinning was important to bring all the key partners into the Gulf of Mexico LME, creating an opportunity to help the three countries engage in the objectives envisioned for the Large Marine Ecosystem, the environmental quality objectives (improve water quality, avoid depletion and recover living marine resources) and restore the quality of coastal and marine ecosystem through community involvement and enhanced cooperation.

-Indonesian Seas LME Twinning Exchange (26-26 April 2017)
+Indonesian Sea LME Twinning Exchange (26-26 April 2017)

 Transboundary Basin Commission Exchange (5-7 December, 2012)

 Twinning exchange to share best practices in developing and operating a transboundary basin commission.
 Transboundary Basin Commission Exchange (5-7 December, 2012)